jfree/orsonpdf/README.md

 OrsonPDF
 ========

-Version 1.8-SNAPSHOT, by David Gilbert, not yet released.
+Version 1.8, by David Gilbert, 30 November 2017.

 (C)opyright 2013-2017, by Object Refinery Limited.
 All rights reserved.